10 Clever Uses For Expired Credit Cards

 Get crafty!
 Apparently there are all sorts of fun things you can create out of old cards.
 Here are my top ten picks:

-2. This (meaning the link that follows) is a super funny tutorial on how to use a credit card to replace the missing battery cover on your remote.
+2. Remote Battery Cover.
+I found a super funny tutorial on how to use a credit card to replace the missing battery cover on your remote.
 Why do those pieces always go missing?!

-3. You can cut up cards and use the pieces to replace the lost collar stays in you or your partner’s dress shirts (the collar stay is the small piece of plastic that slips inside the collar tips to keep them from bending).
+3. Collar Stays.
+You can cut up cards and use the pieces to replace the lost collar stays in you or your partner’s dress shirts (the collar stay is the small piece of plastic that slips inside the collar tips to keep them from bending).

-5. Your credit cards all say your name, so cut that part out and use it to label your belongings.
+5. Name Label.
+Your credit cards all say your name, so cut that part out and use it to label your belongings.
 Glue your name to your iPod, your Moleskine, or use it to make a name necklace.
 Are you a remodeling contractor who carries a cooler to work?
 Glue one on your cooler to keep your lunch untouched.